helmuthdu/aui/README.md

 - Install Multimedia apps [Rhythmbox, Clementine, Codecs...]
 - Install Games [HoN, World of Padman, Wesnoth...]
 - Install Fonts [Liberation, MS-Fonts, Google-webfonts...]
-- Install and configure LAMP Server
+- Install and configure Web Servers
 - Many More...

 If you like my work, please consider a small Paypal donation at helmuthdu@gmail.com :)